ifeeljoy/pi-tracker/README.md

 # About

-A Discord bot that will update its nickname with the current price of the Pi Network cryptocurrency token every minute and the 24 hour % change every five minutes.
+A Discord bot that displays and provides information about the Pi Network.
 This open source code may not always contain all of the bot's current features.

 # Dependencies
 Axios 1.6.7